RETREAT FAQ

 What are the arrival and departure details?

-Arrive in Guatemala by October 11th and plan to stay at least one night in Antigua at provided hotel. (included in your cost.)
+Arrive in Guatemala by October 11th and stay one night in Antigua at Hotel Boutique Los Pasos. (already booked for you, included in your retreat cost.)
+You will have time to land, explore or rest.

-An included breakfast and gentle morning practice will be offered.
+An included breakfast and gentle morning practice with Sam will be offered on the hotel terrace.
 We will depart as a group from Antigua on the morning of October 12th and travel by private shuttle to Lake Atitlán.

 From the time we depart together from Antigua, the retreat is designed to be a seamless and supported experience, with the details thoughtfully arranged so you can simply arrive and settle in.